 Doctor of Philosophy

-The degree of Doctor of Philosophy involves extensive, sustained and original research and study in a subject of your choice, with the results being presented in a thesis which will contribute to intellectual knowledge of the field.
-It is normally the highest academic qualification available and is a mark of intellectual ability, self-discipline and commitment.
-A PhD prepares you for an academic career in your chosen subject, and also many other career paths.
+A PhD involves extensive, sustained and original research and study in your chosen subject, with the results being presented in a thesis that will contribute to intellectual knowledge of the field.
+It is a mark of intellectual ability, self-discipline and commitment.
+A PhD prepares you for a number of careers, including as an academic.

-Applicants with qualifications from outside New Zealand must have been granted Ad Eundem Statum admission to the University.
+Applicants with qualifications from outside New Zealand must have been granted admission to the University.
 Our admissions team, in consultation with the host department, look at your qualifications and transcripts to ensure that you have the background required to complete a PhD.
-It is possible that you may be required to complete preparatory courses prior to admission into a PhD programme.
+It is possible that you may be required to complete preparatory courses prior to or after admission into a PhD programme.

 In exceptional circumstances applicants without the typical academic background but who can demonstrate the ability to pursue a PhD may be admitted at the discretion of the Dean of Postgraduate Research.